pblocz/decky-vkvasalt-manager/Project definition.md

   Ensure profiles contain name tags as comments for identification, and patch missing tags when needed. document accordingly
 * **Enable on launch toggle**
   Enable or disable the `enableOnLaunch = True` flag in the global profile configuration, and report current status.
+* **Configuration viewing**
+  Read and return the contents of the global `vkBasalt.conf` and individual profile configuration files for display in the UI.

 ### 3.2 Plugin API methods